-They argue that the trust fund funding Medicare Part A benefits are rapidly depleting and that the government can’t afford the extra expense of taking on nearly 4 million more Medicare beneficiaries.
+They argue that the trust fund funding Medicare Part A benefits is rapidly depleting and that the government can’t afford the extra expense of taking on nearly 4 million more Medicare beneficiaries.

-But that $1.8 trillion isn’t a debt that will appear out of thin air if such legislation gets passed.
+But that $1.8 trillion isn’t a debt that will appear out of thin air if such legislation passes.
 Other entities are currently paying that $1.8 trillion cost.
-It’s being paid for by the private sector, where employers have to take on the cost of providing health insurance for their employees to have happy, healthy, productive workers.
+Currently, the private sector is paying these bills, where employers have to pay for health insurance for their employees to have happy, healthy, productive workers.

 It’s coming out of the pockets of Americans between the ages of 60 and 64 who are uninsured and paying for their health care costs out of pocket, or the underinsured who are paying with the help of a confusing and expensive private health insurance plan.

 On top of that, these businesses and individuals are also paying taxes that fund the Medicare program simultaneously.
 In many ways, providing government funding so that Americans age 60+ can have healthcare is just shifting the burden.

 So, the real debate lies in whether the federal government should take on that expense and alleviate that burden from businesses and individuals or whether things should stay the way they are.

 What people who support Medicare expansion want you to know